 “Due to the sensitive nature of age verification data, there needs to be a higher standard of protection than the baseline which is offered by data protection legislation,” says Open Rights Group executive director Jim Killock .

-As effective, easier-to-access age verification scanners become available, regulation should naturally become stringent.
-Businesses are tapping into age verification tools that are easy for consumers to use and doesn’t have a clunky interface or processing hiccups, factors that can kill conversion rates for a business.
+Businesses are tapping into age verification tools that are easy for consumers to use and don’t have a clunky interface or processing hiccups, factors that can kill conversion rates for a business.

 Why biometrics play a critical role in authentication

 Biometrics as a means of verification is quickly becoming mainstream – particularly because it promises higher security, greater accuracy and convenience to the user.
-With a large-scale shift towards mobile and IoT, biometrics are critical to identity verification tools that go beyond the traditional use of passwords.
+With a large-scale shift towards mobile and IoT, biometrics are critical to identity verification tools that can enable passwordless sign-ins and authentications.

 “The time has come to embrace stronger methods of user authentication.
 Breaches are relentless and continue to point to stolen credentials as a high-value target for attackers.
 Many organizations are already stepping into the password-less future, and rightly so.
 I can think of no other solution that would have a larger impact in today’s threat landscape,” - Stephen Cox, a technology veteran.

 Passbase enables identity and age verification through facial recognition and liveness detection through a video selfie format, backed by 6000+ supported government IDs.
-This facial signature can be used for age verification online, while giving the user more control over their identity, choosing what data to share and who to share it with.
+End users who verify using Passbase can also scan their face for future passwordless authentications (sign-ins) and opt to share documents with the company again if a company activates these features.
+This allows a business to perform age verification for every purchase and also gives the end user more control over their identity, choosing what data to share and who to share it with.

 For enterprises, this can also mean better customer satisfaction and higher revenues.
 Strong age verification scanners that provide a frictionless process to customers see better satisfaction rates, with revenue increasing by $6.52 per customer.

-With robust digital identity and age verification scanners, businesses and users interact better – simplifying and securing everything from opening a bank account, accessing your social media accounts and email, to streaming content or online shopping.
+With robust digital identity and age verification scanners, businesses and users interact better – simplifying and securing services, whether it is for online shopping, online banking, car sharing, or government services.

 With platforms that enable this for age verification online, users will be able to access the services or products they need quickly and conveniently – they needn’t type out their sensitive personal information or go through multiple authentications across different platforms.
 Better yet, it helps mitigate fraud and identity theft.